Wolverhampton Wanderers F.C. v Budapest Honvéd FC: Post-match and aftermath

 Wolverhampton goalscorer Roy Swinbourne said afterwards that "Wolves never played a match in which there was so much pride involved", while his manager Stan Cullis and sections of the English press declared his team as "champions of the world", and that Wolves had proven that English football was "the genuine, original, unbeatable article... still the best of its kind in the world", statements which journalist Willy Meisl disagreed with, calling the Molineux pitch a "quagmire", and citing a recent Honvéd defeat to Crvena Zvezda.
 Another journalist, Gabriel Hanot, also disagreed with the viewpoint put forth, claiming that Wolverhampton were inferior to Spanish team Real Madrid and Italian team A.C.
 Milan, suggesting "a European championship be organised between clubs" to give clubs the opportunity to prove they were the greatest.

 Writing in L'Équipe a few days later, Hanot's colleague Jacques de Ryswick wrote a proposal of the format of a tournament to crown such a team.
 The following year, the first-ever European Cup began, although it was the eventual 1954–55 First Division champions Chelsea rather than Wolverhampton who were invited to represent England.
 Chelsea withdrew at the behest of the Football League, which feared that midweek European ties would adversely affect attendances in domestic fixtures.
 Cullis himself said of the prospect of live televised football against continental teams that the "whole future of football in Britain depends on our ability to face the challenge from abroad" and "although I am in a minority I am sure we would be wise to have more games screened live.
 Television offers an opportunity not seen in all soccer's history, a whole new source of revenue, a vast sum which must make a considerable impact on the game".

+Wolves played two low key friendlies with Honved home and away in 1962 and 1963 respectively.
+The two teams met for a fourth time in December 1993 in a match to celebrate the opening of the three redeveloped stands at Molineux.
+Ferenc Puskás and Billy Wright were in attendance on a night that was filled with nostalgia.
+A sign of the respect that Wright and Puskas had for each other was obvious to all who were there.

-A rematch took place in 1993 to commemorate the 40th anniversary of the game, with all eleven Wolverhampton players in attendance, as well as Ferenc Puskás.
-Following the death of Wolverhampton manager Stan Cullis in 2001, club figure Peter Creed said that Cullis had made them "the most famous club in the world during the 1950s", while The FA said "the famous 'floodlit friendlies' against sides such as Honvéd of Hungary are ingrained in the traditions of English football".
+Following the death of Wolves' legendary manager Stan Cullis in 2001, club figure Peter Creed said that Cullis had made them "the most famous club in the world during the 1950s", while The FA said "the famous 'floodlit friendlies' against sides such as Honvéd of Hungary are ingrained in the traditions of English football".